asafilian/NEI_99-08_Exploratory_Analysis/README.md

 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips=="06037").
 Which city has seen greater changes over time in motor vehicle emissions?

+## Exploratory Data Analysis
+The questions above have been addressed in Plot1-6.R (Plot1-6.png), respectively.